WandoCode/ReactCarousel/README.md

 ### `npm start`

 Runs the app in the development mode.\
+You must run `npm run server` to allow Carousel to load pictures.
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.\